 In 2016, from Mother’s Day to Thanksgiving, Great Lakes Commons rallied people across the waters to journey in unity.
 Walk, bike, paddle, sail, or surf to connect with the lakes and others who are becoming great ancestors -- guardians of the Great Lakes.

-Can you journey part of the Great Lakes this year and add motion to this ongoing movement?
+In 2019, can you journey part of the Great Lakes this year and add motion to this ongoing movement.

 There is no better way to honour and protect the waters than being in constant contact with them.
 Take to the lakes this spring, summer, or fall by foot, paddle, bike, sail, or surf.

 What harmful water issues can we learn about?

 What communities can we visit and highlight their struggles or successes?

 What protocols can we respect and share to show our responsibilities as great ancestors?